crispruby/crispruby.github.io/_posts/2020-06-15-College-Graduation.md

   - Education
 ---

-In June, 2020 I graduated from **Okanagan College** with a **Bachelor of Computer Information Systems**, along with a Database Systems Specialty and Software Design and Development Specialty and a .
+In June, 2020 I graduated from **Okanagan College** with a **Bachelor of Computer Information Systems**, along with a Database Systems Specialty and Software Design and Development Specialty.
 I took 43 courses and one intership at Okanagan College.